BeeMou-Analyze/Assignment/README.md

 ### Tools Used
 ---
-   - Excel basic functions; to clean the data
+   - Excel basic functions; to clean the data.
-   - Excel Pivot table; to summarise the data
+   - Excel Pivot table; to summarise the data.
-   - Excel Charts; to depict and visualize the data.
+   - Excel Charts; to depict and visualise the data

 ### Exploratory Data Analysis
 ---
-In this EDA we would be trying to analyse the data shared by the client to get an insight into its business operations across the country.
+In this EDA we would be trying to analyze the data shared by the client to get an insight into its business operations across the country.
 Hence, we would be answering questions like;
-   1. What service line contributes majorly to the organisation's revenue.
+1. What service line contributes majorly to the organisation’s revenue?
-   2. What Region contributes the most to the organisation's business.
+2. What Region contributes the most to the organisation's business?
-   3. How as the business been performing over 2014 to 2015.
+3. How has the business been performing from 2014 to 2015?
-   4. How many stores does the business have in each market/region.
+4. How many stores does the business have in each market/region?
-   5. E. What is the Average contribution per store/market etc.
+5. What is the Average contribution per store/market etc.?

-   Through our understanding of this questions we hope to give the client insight on areas of forcus to enhance the business operations and improve its topline (revenue).
+ Through our understanding of these questions, we hope to give the client insight into areas of focus to enhance the business operations and improve its topline (revenue).

 ### Data Analysis
 ---
-Through the data analysis I aim to prvide insight into the sales performance of the client's business in 2014 and 2015, identity trends/patterns and make data inferenced recommendation to help improve the top-line of the business.
+Through the data analysis, I aim to provide insight into the sales performance of the client's business in 2014 and 2015, identify trends/patterns and make data-driven recommendations to help improve the top line of the business.

 From the data analysis below are the insights gathered:

-**1. Business Model;** The business operates in all the six regions of the country and has the most market and stores in North east (8 and 39 respectively) and the least in the North central (2 and 8 reapectively) as depicted in *Chart I*.
+**1. Business Model;** The business operates in all six regions of the country and has the most markets and stores in the North-East (8 and 39 respectively) and the least in the North-Central (2 and 8 respectively) as depicted in *Chart I*.

-The business operates four lines of business (printer sale, copier sale, Parts and Service Plan) across all its stores with Service plan contributin the bust to revenue year-on -year (see *chart II*).
-The business operates on all day throught out the year but 94% of its sales are made during work day as illustrated by *chart III*.
+The business operates four lines of business (printer sale, copier sale, Parts, and Service Plan) across all its stores with the Service plan contributing the bust to revenue year-on-year (see *chart II*).
+The business operates on all days of the year but 94% of its sales are made during workdays as illustrated by *chart III*.

 *Chart I*
 ---